cb-geo/lem-doc/input/input.md

 ## Alpha

-The parameter alpha is the ratio of stiffness between axial spring and shear spring
+The parameter alpha is the ratio of stiffness between axial spring and shear spring.

+## Beta

+The parameter beta is a scalar introduced to modify the contribution of rotation stiffness.

+## Gamma

+The  coefficient gamma is used to  reduce the normal and shear stiffness in tensile failure and shear failure.

 ## Boundary node sets